The Indestructible Choc Boi Nation

 The Indestructible Choc Boi Nation (abbreviated as TICBN) is a compilation album by recording artists of Nigerian record label Chocolate City.
 It was released exclusively on the Star Music platform for free digital streaming on April 30, 2015.
 The album features appearances from Ice Prince, Jesse Jagz, M.I Abaga, Nosa, Ruby Gyang, Victoria Kimani, Pryse, DJ Lambo, DJ Caise, Loose Kaynon, Dice Ailes, Milli and Koker.
-Its production was handled by Jesse Jagz, Reinhard, L37, Tunday, Teck Zilla, Nosa, DJ Caise and Ckay.
-The album's release celebrated the merger of Loopy Music and Chocolate City, as well as the return of Jesse Jagz.
-TICBN was released to the general public two weeks following its exclusive release on Star Music.
-It was supported by two singles: "Summer Time" and "Suite 99".
+Its production was handled by Jesse Jagz, Reinhard, L37, Tunday, Teck Zilla, Nosa, DJ Caise, Ckay, and TMXO.
+The album's release celebrated the merger of Loopy Music and Chocolate City, as well as Jesse Jagz's return to the label.
+TICBN was released to the general public two weeks following its exclusive release on Star Music, and was supported by the singles "Summer Time" and "Suite 99".

-Background and composition
+Background and promotion

-The Indestructible Choc Boi Nation was recorded in 2015.
-It was released a few weeks after Chocolate City announced a merger with Loopy Music.
+The Indestructible Choc Boi Nation was recorded in 2015 and released a few weeks after Chocolate City announced a merger with Loopy Music.
 M.I Abaga partnered with Star Music to promote the album.
-He said, "We are very proud and excited to enter this new chapter in our individual and collective careers and are particularly delighted to partner with the premier Nigerian music mobile and web platform to bring the music to our fans.
-We have so much good music for our fans and we are eager to explore this avenue for reaching them".
+He said, "We are very proud and excited to enter this new chapter in our individual and collective careers and are particularly delighted to partner with the premier Nigerian music mobile and web platform to bring the music to our fans".